databendlabs/databend/docs/doc/15-sql-functions/30-datetime-functions/todate.md

 title: TO_DATE
 ---

-TO_DATE converts a string to a date format.
+TO_DATE converts an expression to a date format.

 The function can accept one or two arguments.
 If given one argument, the function extracts a date from the string.
 If the argument is an integer, the function interprets the integer as the number of days before (for a negative number) or after (for a positive number) the Unix epoch (midnight on January 1, 1970).
 If given two arguments, the function converts the first string to a date based on the pattern specified in the second string.